Pavel Izmailov

 Contact: pi390@nyu.edu, Twitter

-I’m a PhD student in Computer Science at NYU, working with Andrew Gordon Wilson.
 In my research, I aim to build foundational understanding of models, training procedures, and their limitations.
 I use this understanding to develop practically impactful, interpretable, robust and broadly applicable methods and models.
-My interests include out of distribution generalization, probabilistic deep learning, representation learning, large models, and other topics.
-Our work on Bayesian model selection was recently recognized with an Outstanding Paper Award 🏆 at ICML 2022!
+My interests include interpretability, large-scale models, out-of-distribution generalization, probabilistic deep learning, representation learning, and other topics.

 In the summer of 2019 I completed a research internship at Amazon AWS in Palo Alto, working with Bernie Wang and Alex Smola.
 In the summer of 2020 I worked with Matt Hoffman at Google AI.
 Between June 2021 and February 2022 I worked with Alex Alemi and Ben Poole at Google as a research intern and a student researcher.
 In the summer of 2022 I worked with Lucas Beyer and Simon Kornblith at Google Brain.